-John Stefaniuk engages in a broad practice with emphasis on environmental law, real estate and development law, natural resources and energy, commercial law and municipal law matters.
+John Stefaniuk is a partner at TDS who engages in a broad practice with emphasis on environmental law, real estate and development law, natural resources and energy, commercial law and municipal law matters.
 He has particular experience in relation to contaminated sites, mining and mine rehabilitation, wind power development, natural resource development, environmental approvals and licensing, commercial real estate, leasing, financing and development, municipal approvals, taxation and assessment and business acquisitions.
 He appears regularly before government licensing bodies and administrative tribunals including the Manitoba Clean Environment Commission and Municipal Board, municipal councils, provincial legislative committees and in all levels of court in Manitoba and in the Federal Court in connection with environmental, resource, regulatory municipal, and property issues.

 John has been repeatedly named to the Lexpert®/American Lawyer Guide to the 500 Leading Lawyers in Canada.
 He is also listed in the Canadian Legal LEXPERT Directory under Environmental Law and Property Development and is listed in the International Who’s Who of Business Lawyers, under Environment, Euromoney’s Guide to the World’s Leading Environmental Lawyers and the National Post-Best Lawyers in Canada directory, among other listings.
 He was among the “most highly regarded individuals” under Environmental Law in the “Who’s Who Legal: Canada 2017 Guide to the World’s Leading Lawyers”.
 He is a roster member of the Canadian Centre for Environmental Arbitration and Mediation.

 University of Manitoba, B. Comm.
 (Hons.)
 1984, LL.B.
 1987

 John is a member of the national Board Of Directors of the Canadian Bar Association.

 John is a Life Council Member of the Manitoba Bar Association.